colinbs/bgpsec-path-gen/README.md

-# bgpsec-traffic-gen
+# bgpsec-path-gen
-A traffic generator for BGPsec Update messages.
+A path generator for BGPsec Update messages.